-We have a consequently a supported to introduct and only - We have successfully managed to integrate and onboard new staff in the organization - I would like to stay and progress at Unitaid I Would like to stay and progress at official KPI H.2: one question has been identified as reflective of workload management and wellbeing: - "I am generally able to balance my work and my personal responsibilities while maintaining a healthy lifestyle."
+- We have successfully managed to integrate and onboard new staff in the organization - I would like to stay and progress at Unitaid KPI H.2: one question has been identified as reflective of workload management and wellbeing: - "I am generally able to balance my work and my personal responsibilities while maintaining a healthy lifestyle."
 Strengths KPI H.1 allows for continuity with the 2017-2021 KPI framework.
 The removal of one question is proposed because of the 2021 BDO internal audit of performance measurement, which suggested that this question did not fit well with the intent of measuring staff satisfaction and could therefore generate some misleading results and interpretation.
-This target is considered high performance as per staff satisfaction benchmarks conducted as part of the 2019 revision of the KPIs3.
+This target is considered high performance as per staff satisfaction benchmarks conducted as part of the 2019 revision of the KPIs.
 A healthy work-life balance will mean different things to different people.
 But a healthy balance might look like: meeting deadlines at work while still having time for family, friends and hobbies; having enough time to sleep properly and eat well; not worrying about work when not working.
 This indicator therefore considers personal situations and how the organization should adapt so that staff can maintain wellbeing even through adverse personal events.
 Limitations As one question has been removed from this KPI compared to the previous KPI used, the results will not be directly comparable to previous KPI results (but will be against the average of the 5 questions).
 Wellbeing is built on a large variety of elements and this indicator will only give an indication of staff wellbeing through workload management.
 Other elements of response should be sought elsewhere to complement this indicator (other questions in the staff survey, pulse surveys, wellbeing dashboard, etc.) How the performance information will be used The information will be used to ensure that staff satisfaction and wellbeing are at appropriate levels and actions should be taken to promote engagement and wellbeing if results on these indicators drop.
-Frequency of review Mid-point of the strategic period. "
+Frequency of review Mid-point of the strategic period (2025)

-3 Board document UNITAID/EB33/2019/5
+&lt;sup>2 Board document UNITAID/EB33/2019/5